 '''

-54 of 84 - Chapter 8.
+54 of 92 - Chapter 8.
 Tools and Scripts

-SDP User Guide (for Unix)

 -h Display short help message

 Display man-style help message

 EXAMPLES:

 This script is typically called via cron with only the instance

 paramter as an argument, e.g.:

 p4verify.sh N

 LOGGING:

 This script generates no output by default.
 All (stdout and stderr) is

 logged to /p4/N/logs/p4verify.log.

 The exception is usage errors, which result an error being sent to

 stderr followed usage info on stdout, followed by an immediate exit.

 If the '-v' flag is used, the contents of the log are displayed to

 stdout at the end of processing.

 EXIT CODES:

 An exit code of 0 indicates no errors were encounted attempting to

 perform verifications, AND that all verifications attempted

 reported no problems.

 A exit status of 1 indicates that verifications could not be

-attempted for some reason.

-A exit status of 2 indicates that verifications were successfully

 '''